NEVER GIVE UP!

 Teamwork, tenacity, and doggedness can be learned.
 These traits underlie an exciting program about an incredible story of honor and survival.
 In March 2021, USS Indianapolis Legacy Organization’s Education Committee aired a two-part webinar that presented the history of Indianapolis and a universal message from her crew to never give up.
 Guest presenters included authors Sara Vladic and Lynn Vincent; lost-at-sea family members Earl Henry and Michael Emery; Jane Goodall, daughter of rescue pilot Chuck Gwinn; Captain Bill Toti, Retired Captain of the submarine USS Indianapolis (SSN-697); and one of our cherished Indianapolis survivors, Dick Thelen.
 Both webinars were hosted by Jim Belcher, Jr., son of survivor Jim Belcher.

 Did You Miss Our Two-Part Webinar–The Story of USS Indianapolis (CA-35)?
+An exclusive, encore showing of both parts will be aired during our upcoming 76th reunion!

 Part I - Focus: 1932 launch, World War II missions, and the ship’s tragic sinking